Dragon Age II: Game design

-The works of Pieter Bruegel, Sergio Leone and Akira Kurosawa, as well as movies including Yojimbo and Conan inspired the game.
+The works of Pieter Bruegel, Sergio Leone and Akira Kurosawa, as well as the 1982 film, Conan the Barbarian, inspired the game.
 The team aimed to create art that was "memorable" and stylistic as they addressed a shortcoming of Origins where locales looked largely unremarkable.
 The team also aimed to have consistent graphic designs throughout the game to rectify Origins's visual inconsistencies.
 The game's races featured redesigns so they look more distinctive.
 For instance, the Qunari now have a pair of horns, as opposed to their hornless counterparts in Origins.
 Due to the game's short development cycle, BioWare set the game in a single city so they could reuse many art assets.
 Laidlaw added the team drew inspiration from Eternal Darkness where players get to see the city evolve as time progresses.
 This meant the team only had to modify the assets and did not need to create new ones.

 While Origins was developed mainly for personal computers, BioWare developed Dragon Age II for both PCs and consoles, hoping players of both machines could enjoy the same experience.
 The game's controls, including the Tactic menu and commands, as well as its story are identical across all the versions, though there are differences in their user interfaces.
 Laidlaw described porting Origins to the PlayStation 3 as a terrible experience.
 Learning from it, the team redesigned all of their art assets to make the game look better graphically.
 The game was powered by an improved version of the Eclipse Engine.
 Renamed Lycium, it was designed to accommodate the game's new art style.
 Neil Thompson, BioWare's art and animation director, revealed in 2013 the team was disappointed by the game's visuals as the Eclipse Engine had become outdated by the time the game was released, leading to mediocre visuals.
 The game's lighting was largely improved by the introduction of global illumination in the game's engine.
 New tools for sky editing and water rendering were introduced to further enhance the game's visuals.